The Phantom of the Opera (1998 film): Production

 Argento described Arthur Lubin's Phantom of the Opera as a film that "marked his youth", leaving him "shocked and fascinated".
 After considering a film adaptation in the 1970s which would have been shot in Moscow and would have mixed the figures of the phantom and Rasputin, he returned to the project in 1992 while filming Trauma in Minneapolis, after casually watching the Rupert Julian's 1925 adaptation on television.

 Argento shot the film between Cinecittà, the Hungarian State Opera House, the Pertosa Caves and some other caves in Slovakia.

 Critical reception

 Critical response to the film was negative.
-Variety called it "a gothic kitschfest that leaves no excess unexplored", writing "none of your sanitized Andrew Lloyd Webber treatment here, but plenty of bodice-ripping, lush romanticism, gore and gross antics with rats, all of which should tickle the director's stalwart devotees.
+While praising the visuals, set design and score, Variety called the film "a gothic kitschfest that leaves no excess unexplored", writing "none of your sanitized Andrew Lloyd Webber treatment here, but plenty of bodice-ripping, lush romanticism, gore and gross antics with rats, all of which should tickle the director's stalwart devotees.
 But the script's clumsy plotting, its often unintentionally hilarious dialogue and some howlingly bad acting make the already widely sold pic likely to function best as a campy video entry for irreverent genre fans."
 Slant Magazine called it "a hapless failure that could pass for a second-rate B movie that went straight-to-video.
 After the unfulfilled promises of Trauma and The Stendhal Syndrome, The Phantom of the Opera seemingly signaled the demise of a great auteur."

-On Rotten Tomatoes, the film has an approval rating of 10% based on reviews from 10 critics.
+On Rotten Tomatoes, the film has an approval rating of 0% based on reviews from 9 critics.